-The ETDM Process is designed to accomplish the streamlining objectives identified in Section 1309 of the Transportation Equity Act for the 21st Century and Section 6002 of Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU).
+The ETDM Process is designed to accomplish the streamlining objectives identified in Section 1309 of the Transportation Equity Act for the 21st Century and Section 6002 of SAFETEA-LU.
 All major capacity improvement projects that are required by law to be contained in a Long Range Transportation Plan (LRTP) or FDOT's Five-Year Work Program will be subject to the ETDM screening process, per FDOT policy.
 FDOT policy concerning projects to be screened is summarized in the Matrix for ETDM Programming Screen for Major Transportation Projects, including capacity additions and bridge replacements, which is available in the ETDM Library via the EST.